Leo Feist: Leo Feist, Inc.

+Mergers and reacqusition

+Feist bought competitors Balmer & Weber (1907), and the Morse Music Co.
+(1915).

+In 1929, Feist negotiated a merger of his company into the National Broadcasting Company (NBC), along with rival sheet music publisher Carl Fischer Music, which was also a family-owned business.
+The two merged units operated somewhat independently, with the former owners acting as principals and as board members of the new holding company.
+The combined company was capitalized at $6.6 million and did $3.6 million of business annually at the time.
+Feist died less than a year later, and the two families took their two companies private again less than two years after that, buying them back from NBC.

+The company published about 2,000 titles in its founder's lifetime.

-In 1935, five years after the death of Leo Feist, Metro-Goldwyn-Mayer acquired a controlling interest in the capital stock of Leo Feist, Inc. In 1973, MGM sold Robbins, Feist, and Miller (known as Big 3) to United Artists.
+In 1935, five years after the death of the founder, and three years after the company was taken private again, Metro-Goldwyn-Mayer (MGM) acquired a controlling interest in the capital stock of Leo Feist, Inc.

+In mid-1973, MGM consolidated the offices of its four music publishers, sold Robbins-Feist & Miller (known as Big 3), and Hastings.
+The same year, it sold the Big 3 to United Artists (UA).
 In 1981, MGM acquired UA and formed MGM/UA Communications Co.
 In 1983, MGM/UA sold its music publishing business to CBS Records.
 CBS then sold the print music arm, Big 3 Music, to Columbia Pictures.

 Personal life

-Leopold Feist was the brother of Felix F. Feist (Jul 15, 1883 – Apr 15, 1936), a sales executive at Metro-Goldwyn-Mayer.
-His nephew was Felix Ellison Feist (Feb 28, 1910 – Sep 2, 1965), a film and television director.
-His great-nephew was fantasy author Raymond E. Feist.

 In a pseudo-secret ceremony, Feist married Bessie Meyer on June 24, 1904.
 They had three children: Leonard S. Feist (1911–1996), Nathan Feist (1905–1965), and Milton Feist (1907–1975).

-Leonard was a music publisher, copyright expert, and advocate for the music publishing industry; Nathan was a publisher and advertising executive; and Milton was a rabbi, scholar, teacher, publisher, and translator of opera.